Using BlackMarblePy#

 # bm = BlackMarble(

-# bearer="your_token_here", # NASA Earthdata bearer token (can also be set via env var)
+# token="your_token_here", # NASA Earthdata bearer token (can also be set via env var)

 # check_all_tiles_exist=True, # Skip dates if any tile is missing